pcdslab/ProteoRift/README.md

 cd <out_pin_dir>
 crux percolator target.pin decoy.pin --list-of-files T --overwrite T
 ```
+##### Time of Execution
+Execution time is dependent on many factors including your machines, size of the data, size of the spectra, and what kind of search-space reduction was achieved.
+As an example, for a 3.9GB database our proposed method completes the search in 1.65 hours with filters.

 ## Uncertainty Analysis
 To perform the uncertainty Analysis, open notebook `uncertainty_analysis/uncertainty-analysis-specs.ipynb`.